shan-emacs/emacs-packages-mirrors/melpa/electric-spacing-readme.txt

-Smart Operator mode is a minor mode which automatically inserts surrounding spaces around operator symbols.
+Electric spacing mode is a minor mode which automatically inserts surrounding spaces around operator symbols.
 For example, `=' becomes ` = ', `+=' becomes ` += '.
 This is most handy for writing C-style source code.